celelstine/giftcarddeals/README.md

 # install dependencies
 npm install

-# serve with hot reload at localhost:8080
+# serve with hot reload at localhost:8080 for the front-end only
 npm run dev

-# build for production with minification
+# build for production with minification for the front-end only
-npm run build
+npm run build:client

 # build for production and view the bundle analyzer report
-npm run build --report
+npm run  build:client --report

 # run unit tests
 npm run unit